awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 ### Task resource limits<a name="fargate-resource-limits"></a>

-Amazon ECS task definitions for Linux containers on Fargate support the `ulimits` parameter to define the resource limits to set for a container\.
+Amazon ECS task definitions for Linux containers on AWS Fargate support the `ulimits` parameter to define the resource limits to set for a container\.

-Amazon ECS task definitions for Windows on Fargate do not support the `ulimits` parameter to define the resource limits to set for a container\.
+Amazon ECS task definitions for Windows on AWS Fargate do not support the `ulimits` parameter to define the resource limits to set for a container\.

 Amazon ECS tasks hosted on Fargate use the default resource limit values set by the operating system with the exception of the `nofile` resource limit parameter which Fargate overrides\.
 The `nofile` resource limit sets a restriction on the number of open files that a container can use\.
 The default `nofile` soft limit is `1024` and hard limit is `4096`\.